Captain Caveman and the Teen Angels

 Captain Caveman and the Teen Angels is an American animated mystery comedy series created by Joe Ruby and Ken Spears and produced by Hanna-Barbera Productions for ABC.
 The series aired during the network's Saturday morning schedule from September 10, 1977, to June 21, 1980.

-All 40 episodes are available on the Boomerang subscription app.
+In the series, the caveman superhero Captain Caveman is discovered within a block of ice and thawed out.
+He joins a trio of mystery-solving teenage girls in various missions.
+The hero has superhuman strength and flight, but his powers could fail him in inconvenient situations.
+Among the Teen Angels, Dee Dee Skyes is a Velma Dinkley-like amateur detective, Taffy Dare is the eccentric strategist who convinces the Captain to follow her instructions, and Brenda Chance is an easily-frightened girl who habitually serves as the victim in damsel in distress scenarios.

 Summary

 The series follows the mystery-solving adventures of the Teen Angels—Brenda, Dee Dee and Taffy—and their friend Captain Caveman (or Cavey for short), a prehistoric caveman and superhero whom the girls discovered and thawed from a block of ice.
 The concept and general plot for the show was seen as a parody of Charlie's Angels (which also aired on ABC).
-The show also borrowed heavily from other Hanna-Barbera shows such as Scooby-Doo and The Flintstones.
+The show also borrowed heavily from Scooby-Doo, another Hanna-Barbera show.

 Captain Caveman's powers include super-strength, a variety of useful objects hidden inside his hair, and a club that allows him to fly and from which pop out different tools he uses to fight crime.
 His trademark is his battle cry of "Captain CAAAAAVEMAAAAAAANNNN!"
 Captain Caveman's voice was provided by Mel Blanc.

 A total of forty 11-minute episodes ran for three seasons from 1977 to 1980: sixteen episodes were produced as segments of Scooby's All-Star Laff-A-Lympics in 1977, eight episodes were produced as segments of Scooby's All-Stars in 1978 and sixteen episodes were produced in 1980 when Captain Caveman and the Teen Angels were given their own half-hour show which combined new episodes and reruns from 1977 to 1978.
 Captain Caveman and the Teen Angels also participated in sporting competitions as part of "The Scooby Doobies" team on the half-hour Laff-A-Lympics segment.
 Like many animated series created by Hanna-Barbera in the 1970s, the show contained a laugh track, one of the last Hanna-Barbera productions to do so.